MBA for Product Management

 Getting into a dream MBA program can be challenging, but with some preparation, a professional can be admitted into the school of their choice.
 However, acceptance rates at top MBA programs are very low, so having a few back up schools is prudent.

 Admissions requirements for an MBA generally include a GMAT score (or GRE) and a four-year undergraduate degree.
-In the application packet, MBA schools will need copies of transcripts, background information, application essays, application fee, letters of recommendation, resume, and TOELF score (if non-native English speaker).
+In the application packet, MBA schools will need copies of transcripts, background information, application essays, application fee, letters of recommendation, resume, and TOEFL score (if non-native English speaker).
 Prospective students can also list their extracurricular and volunteer experiences—in addition to work experiences—because it can help admissions determine if they are a good fit for the program, especially if their experiences show that they are a good team player and have strong communications skills.

 Sample Courses